 Thank you Turtle Beach for sending us this controller to review!

+I love how the triggers on this and the Recon are better than the original Xbox controllers.
 For whatever reason, each Xbox controller gets something about the bumpers or triggers wrong each time.
-On the Xbox One, they are slippery, but otherwise shaped well.
-On the Series, they are nice and textured, but a bit small for my fingers.
+On the Xbox One, they are slippery, but otherwise shaped well, if a bit small.
+On the Series, they are nice and textured, but a bit too small for my fingers.
 (The Xbox 360 controllers' triggers and bumpers are fine, but there are other issues that prevent it from being the perfect controller.)
-These Recon bumpers and triggers might just have the perfect feel, even if the impulse trigger rumble motors could be better.
-(The rumble motors work, but are noticeably loud in use.)
-I just love the feel of these things.
+These React-R bumpers and triggers might just have the perfect feel, even if the impulse trigger rumble motors aren't present.
+Like the Recon before this, the triggers are easily their best attribute.